erudite-battles/erudite-battles-rfc/rfc-001-architecture-overview.md

 ## Client

-The full game client will be built using HTML5, apriori the game will only only available through a web client like chrome, but eventually should be portable into web containers and run them in multiple platforms (mobile, application, etc..).
+The full game client will be built using HTML5 and Ember.js framework, apriori the game will only only available through a web browser, but eventually should be portable into web containers and run them in multiple platforms (mobile, application, etc..).

 ## Server

-The server will built in JAVA, most likely through Spring framework.
+The server will built in JAVA, using Spring framework.
 Will expose a REST Api, and to commmunicate actions on real time will open a socket interface with the clients through Web Sockets.

 ## Persistence